Maine TANF is designed to provide temporary cash assistance to children and their parents while the family works toward becoming self-supporting. 1

 In addition to cash aid, families whose housing costs exceed 50% of their countable income are eligible for a housing supplement of up to $300 per month.
 2

 How do I apply for TANF in Maine? #

-Application can be made online via
+Application for Maine TANF can now be made online via

 My Maine Connection

 You can also use the “pre-screener” to find out if you may qualify for other benefits such as SNAP, MaineCare, plus WIC, and the Earned Income Tax Credit.

 After submitting your application, a DHHS caseworker will call you to arrange a face-to-face interview and an orientation meeting.
 Eligibility is determined after both the interview and the orientation are completed.

 What if I need emergency cash assistance in Maine? #

 Families who seek one-time, short-term assistance while searching for a job may apply for Alternative Aid Assistance instead of ongoing TANF benefits.

 Voucher payments equal to up to three (3) months worth of TANF benefits are available to families during a difficult period.
 No cash payment is made to the family.